lukejacksonn/blog/posts/oceanwind.md

 - It doesn't _just work_ work at runtime (obviously)
 - It is non-deterministic and quite error prone

-All things considered here, suddenly Tailwind was looking like a non-starter for me again; especially for an application that was going to make it beyond development and into production without a build step.
+All things considered, suddenly Tailwind was looking like a non-starter for me again; especially for an application that was going to make it beyond development and into production without a build step.

 ## Can't we have our cake and eat it?

 After the realisation that you have to choose between a build step or masses of redundancy I took a step back from the idea.
 I had this niggling feeling that there was surely a better way to get what I wanted.
 So what did I actually want?
-Well, put simply, I needed a function that, when given a term like `bg-white` returns me `background: white`, when given `mt-1` it should return `margin-top: 0.25rem` as specified in the Tailwind API.
+Well, put simply, I needed a function that, when given a term like `bg-white` returns me `background-color: white`, when given `mt-1` it should return `margin-top: 0.25rem` as specified in the Tailwind API.

 This got me thinking, could I make a regular expression then use string replace to turn `mt` into `margin-top` and `bg` into `background` and so on?
 It seemed trivial enough, so I started implementing such a function.
 I soon realised that with all the directives in the API, and with all the variants, that a regex would quickly become unweildly (not to mention slow)... back to the drawing board!